1:1 Mentorship + Placement Support

 High

-• Timed practice + weekly tests (build calm under time)
+• Timed practice + weekly tests to build calm under time

 System design relevance